PennyLaneAI/pennylane/doc/development/deprecations.rst

 Pending deprecations
 --------------------

+* `Observable.return_type` is deprecated.
+Instead, you should inspect the type of the surrounding measurement process.

+  - Deprecated in v0.34
+  - Will be removed in v0.35

 * Passing additional arguments to a transform that decorates a QNode should now be done through use of ``functools.partial``.
 For example, the :func:`~pennylane.metric_tensor` transform has an optional ``approx`` argument which should now be set using: